Puntalytics/Puntalytics.github.io/_draft_central/ceiling_to_floor.md

 *Ian: "If Araiza weren’t in this class, we’d be talking about Stonehouse as the next 🅱️ig 🅱️oot guy"*

 ---

-[Back to Draft Central](https://puntalytics.github.io/draft_central.html)
+[^1]: inspired by the ringer’s nfl draft podcast “50 shades of” episodes [Back to Draft Central](https://puntalytics.github.io/draft_central.html)